Type 1 diabetes is a serious, lifelong condition where your blood glucose level is too high because your body can't make a hormone called insulin.

 What causes Type 1 diabetes?

-About 10% of people with diabetes in the UK have Type 1 diabetes.
+About 8 per cent of people with diabetes in the UK have Type 1 diabetes.
 It’s got nothing to do with diet or lifestyle, it just happens.
 We're still not sure what causes it.

 When you have Type 1 diabetes, your body attacks the cells in your pancreas that make insulin, so you can't produce any insulin at all.